Day 1 — Kangerlussuaq, Greenland

 During the morning Silver Cloud will ply the Disko Bay en route to our destination along Disko Island’s east coast.
 Our exploration of the Disko Bay area will head to an area north of the village of Qeqertarsuaq, which is named after Disko Island’s local name –meaning “large island”.
 With more than 3,300 sq. miles Disko Island is Greenland’s second-largest island.
 We hope to offer tundra walks and will enjoy a Zodiac tour of the rugged coastline and the many icebergs that get stranded here after breaking off from the Jakobshavn Glacier.

 Day 15 — Ilulissat, Greenland (UNESCO World Heritage Site)

 Just after sunrise, be out on deck to see the fjord of the northern hemisphere’s most active glacier – Jakobshavn – often surrounded by icebergs in all shapes and sizes and in varying shades of white and turquoise.
 Known as the birthplace of icebergs, the Ilulissat Icefjord produces nearly 35 km³ of ice each year.
-While here, we may have the opportunity to see a demonstration of ancient fishing methods and enjoy some locally caught and prepared fish.
 During our guided walking tour of Ilulissat, we will visit the local history museum, located in the former home of Greenlandic folk hero and famed polar explorer Knud Rasmussen.
 Another tour continues via fishing boat, as we navigate amongst the many icebergs at the fjord’s entrance.

 Alternatively, guests have the option to purchase an exciting helicopter excursion to see the magnificent Jakobshavn Icefjord by air (seats are limited).